 Stronghold Center, Tudor-style retreat center along Rock River in Oregon, Illinois

-The Stronghold Center is a Tudor-style building along the Rock River in Oregon, Illinois, featuring steep gabled roofs, decorative half-timbering, and a striking five-story circular tower.
-The structure now serves as a retreat facility operated by the Presbyterian Church and provides both modern buildings and rustic cabins for guests.
+The Stronghold Center is a Tudor-style building on the bank of the Rock River in Oregon, Illinois, with steep gabled roofs, decorative half-timbering, and a five-story circular tower.
+The property also includes newer buildings and rustic cabins spread across the grounds.

-Publisher Walter A. Strong of the Chicago Daily News commissioned architect Maurice Webster to design this place between 1928 and 1930 during the Great Depression.
-The building was later transferred to the Presbyterian Church and has operated as a retreat facility since then.
+Walter A. Strong, publisher of the Chicago Daily News, commissioned architect Maurice Webster to design and build the structure between 1928 and 1930.
+After Strong's death, the property passed to the Presbyterian Church, which has run it as a retreat center ever since.

 The community of curious travelers